pa-aggarwal/playlist-converter/README.md

 ## Usage

-Make sure you've completed steps from the [Installation](#Installation) section before running this application.
+Make sure you've completed steps from the [Installation](#installation) section before running this application.
 This includes making your configuration file and putting text files to convert in their own directory.

-In the cloned repository, run this command to create your playlists:
+In the cloned repository with the venv activated, run this command to create your playlists:
 ```
-python -m playlist_converter/app.py
+python -m playlist_converter.app
 ```
+This may take a couple of minutes depending on how large your files are.

 You may see an error message if there was an issue trying to convert your files, like one of the following:
 * Missing configuration file or config keys
 * Invalid directory path